099ersf2/099ersf2/README.md

 ### Currently Working On

 I am currently creating a SmashBros style game with some friends.
-I will share some photos when more their is more progress.
+I will share some photos when there is more progress.
 </br>
 </br>
 # Collaboration 🛠️
-I accept commisions on Roblox and some specialty offers.
+I accept commissions on Roblox and some specialty offers.
 I can handle scripting, UI, and some 3D modeling.
 ### Hours
 - Weekdays: 5-7 PM
 - Weekends: 1-8 PM